openwisp/ansible-openwisp2/README.md

     - openwisp.openwisp2
 ```

-Substitute `<PLEASE_CHANGE_ME>` with a value of your liking, this value will be used for
-`NETJSONCONFIG_SHARED_SECRET` setting, see the [relevant section in the README of django-netjsonconfig](https://github.com/openwisp/django-netjsonconfig#netjsonconfig-shared-secret)
-for more information.

 The line `become: "{{ become | default('yes') }}"` means ansible  will use the `sudo`
 program to run each command.
 You may remove this line if you don't need it.